cobra0901/React-Steem-Blockchain/src/app/help/en/tos.md

 9.9.
 Taxes.
 It is your responsibility to determine what, if any, taxes apply to the transactions you for which you have submitted transaction details via the Services, and it is your responsibility to report and remit the correct tax to the appropriate tax authority.
-You agree that the we are not responsible for determining whether taxes apply to your Steem blockchain transactions or for collecting, reporting, withholding, or remitting any taxes arising from any Steem blockchain transactions.
+You agree that we are not responsible for determining whether taxes apply to your Steem blockchain transactions or for collecting, reporting, withholding, or remitting any taxes arising from any Steem blockchain transactions.